BioDynaMo/biodynamo/demo/flocking/README.md

  - a term that improves the overall flock cohesion

 ## Simulation
-At the start of the simulation, all boids spawn uniformly distributed at random inside a starting sphere centered at the domain's origin.
+At the start of the simulation, all boids spawn uniformly at random inside a starting sphere centered at the domain's origin.
 All boids have no initial velocity and a random heading direction.
 By default the domain is an open torus.
 To visualize the simulation, import the output in paraview and set the boids' scale array to ```actual_diameter```.

 ## Simulation Specific Parameters